VLBI - Connecting Astronomers Worldwide

 The EVN presents a series of virtual seminars focused on how very long baseline interferometry (VLBI) observations can significantly contribute to different astronomical fields.
 These seminars are oriented to the broad astronomical community and provide an engaging introduction to cutting-edge research from different groups across the world.

-A series of 7 talks, covering 7 different science topics with 7 different speakers, are allocated during 2020-2021.
+A series of talks, covering different science topics with different speakers.
 Discover with us these passionate fields.

 The seminars will have a duration of 40 minutes (plus around 20 minutes of questions and discussion), and can be joined by Zoom or watched in streaming in YouTube.
 Note that the Zoom capacity is 100 participants.
 Once the limit is reached we will refer to the YouTube streaming.
 The videos will be recorded and published at the JIVE/EVN YouTube channel and could be watched at any time.

 Cornelia C. Lang

 High resolution observations of magnetic fields in the Central Molecular Zone of the Galactic Center